It's a quandary, to be sure.

 FWB Capital's Terry said the loans are appropriate for specific types of businesses.

-If those aren't options and a business has clients that are paying on time, invoice loans could be an option--albeit an expensive one.
+If those aren't options and a business has clients that are paying on time, invoice loans could be an option–albeit

 "It's a tool that's available, but the fees can be onerous," he said.

 Although more small-business owners are opting for such loans, they're still in the minority.
 Larry White, an adviser